Cumero Fire

 The Cumero Fire was a wildfire that burned 4000 acre in Pima County, Arizona, and Sonora, Mexico.
 The fire was detected on July 5, 2018, burning in the Coronado National Forest near the Mexico–United States border.
 The fire was contained on July 8 and continued to burn until July 10.
-No structures were destroyed or damaged by the Cumero Fire, for was a cause for the fire determined.
+No structures were destroyed or damaged by the Cumero Fire, nor was a cause for the fire determined.

 Fire

 On July 5, 2018, smoke was spotted rising from Mount Cumero, near Sasabe, Arizona, near the Mexico–United States border and within the Coronado National Forest.
-By 6:00 PM (Mountain Time), three firecrews supported by five helicopters were on scene attempting suppression of the Cumero Fire.
+By 6:00 PM (Mountain Time), three fire crews supported by five helicopters were on scene attempting suppression of the Cumero Fire.
 By the next day, the fire had grown to 3,825 acre—within the United States and Mexico—but firefighters made progress in suppressing the fire, estimating its spread to be 40% contained.
 On July 7, the fire expanded into the Buenos Aires National Wildlife Refuge and to a size of 3825 acre, then to 3925 acre on July 8, but was by then 80% contained.
 The fire continued to burn in containment until July 10.